Why sleeping next to your dog is the best health decision you can make

 Science says: Reduce stress

-Petting your dog also reduces stress, a significant cause of insomnia.
+Petting your dog also reduces stress, a major contributor to insomnia.

 The Daily Mail reported that dog food makers Winalot polled 1,000 of the United Kingdom’s 7 million dog owners about their emotional health.